 Lower Columbia College offers two types of federal grants: the Federal Pell Grant, and the Federal Supplemental Educational Opportunity Grant (SEOG).
 These grants are considered "gift aid" and do not require repayment provided that you complete your courses.
 Eligibility for federal grants is determined by the Financial Aid Office after you have completed the financial aid application process.

 Federal Pell Grant

 Pell Grants are the foundation of federal student financial aid, to which aid from other federal and nonfederal sources might be added.
 Pell Grants are generally awarded only to undergraduate students—those who haven’t earned a bachelor’s or graduate degree.
 Amounts can change yearly.
-The maximum annual award for 2013-2014 Pell Grants is $5,645.
+The maximum annual award for 2014-2015 is $5,730.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 SEOGs are awarded to undergraduate students with exceptional financial need—those with the lowest Expected Family Contribution* (EFC) numbers.
 Federal Pell Grant recipients receive priority for SEOG awards.
 The amount of the award is determined by your school’s financial aid office.
 Unlike Pell Grants, the amount of FSEOGs you receive depends not only on your financial need but also on the amount of other aid you get and the availability of funds at your school.

 Washington State Need Grant

 The Washington State Need Grant is another form of "gift aid" that doesn’t have to be repaid providing you complete your courses.
 This grant is available to you if you’re a Washington State resident with high financial need.
 Eligibility is determined by the Financial Aid Office after you’ve completed the financial aid application process.

 New!
 Washington State Aid for Dreamers starting April 1, 2014 (WASFA)